tobias-tengler/create-relay-app/docs/cli-arguments.md

 --artifact-directory ./src/__generated__
 ```

+### --subscriptions

+If specified, we will setup subscriptions via [graphql-ws](https://github.com/enisdenjo/graphql-ws) in your network layer.

 ### -p, --package-manager &lt;manager&gt;

 Specify the Node.js package manager to use when packages need to be installed.